 “Pool” of mosquitoes test positive for West Nile in Delta County

 DELTA, Colo.
-(KKCO) - So far this year cases of West Nile virus have been minimal in western Colorado, but that doesn’t mean people should let their guard down.
+(KJCT) - So far this year cases of West Nile virus have been minimal in western Colorado, but that doesn’t mean people should let their guard down.

 The Delta County Health Department says they’ve confirmed a “pool” of mosquitoes have tested positive for West Nile virus after being caught in a trap.